jamieday/jamie.day/public/text/learn-more.md

 One day at school when recess was about to begin, I caught some of the older kids sneaking into the library.
 I followed them, only to find them crowding around the library computer excitedly talking about guns and explosions and other forbidden things.

 Turns out they were building animations with an application called Macromedia Flash MX.
 I asked how it worked, and they showed me how to make cool animations.
 Naturally, after school I then pirated the software and installed it on my mom's computer (sorry Macromedia).
-And after playing with it myself, I went on to discover something nobody at school had - ActionScript 2 (that's the scripting language for Flash).
-With my JavaScript experience, it wasn't terribly unfamiliar to me, so I found a way to do something nobody else could - make interactive stories with secret story arcs.
+And after playing with it myself, I went on to discover something nobody at school had - ActionScript 2 (the scripting language for Flash).
+With my JavaScript experience, ActionScript wasn't terribly unfamiliar to me, so I found a way to do something nobody else could - make interactive stories with secret story arcs.
 Cool!

 ### Java